tyirvine/Informant/README.md

 6. Then scroll through the list on the left and select `Automation`.
 7. In the list on the right, underneath Informant, check 'Finder'.

+Some items require special permissions, so you may need to also grant Informant full access to the disk.
+This permission can be found by going to `Security & Privacy > Accessibility > Full Disk Access` and checking off Informant in the scroll menu to the right.

 After authorizing, you may need to quit Informant and re-open it.

 ### Is Informant localized?